 - Two-way design (2.5″ CineWhoop and 3″ Freestyle);

 - Robust 132mm size carbon fiber frame (3mm thick bottom plate);

 - F4 Zeus AIO Flight Controller w/ integrated 15A speed controller (ESC);

 - 5.8G VTX with up to 400mW broadcast power;

 - Optional FrSky R9MM, XM+, FS-A8S V2 or TBS Crossfire Nano RX radio receiver;

 Disclosure: I received this FPV quad as part of a product review collaboration with HGLRC.
 Product specs and quality may vary according to the manufacturer’s reliability, so I cannot guarantee that you will get a drone that performs exactly the same as seen in my article.

-As lately China Post and many other shipping option from China to Europe became super-slow and insecure I agreed to be sent via DHL, despite that I try to avoid their “express” delivery due to unfriendly customer service.
-This time they surprised my, I got the package in just 5 days without laborious customs clearance, maybe it helped that the sender labeled the box with “frame kit” in value of $10.
+As lately China Post and many other shipping options from China to Europe became super-slow and insecure I agreed to be sent via DHL, despite that I try to avoid their “express” delivery due to unfriendly customer service.
+This time they surprised me, I got the package in just 5 days without laborious customs clearance, maybe it helped that the sender labeled the box with “frame kit” in value of $10.